 115.332 Volunteer and contractor training Auditor Overall Determination: Meets Standard Auditor Discussion Policies and written/electronic documentation reviewed.
-New Hanover Pre-Audit questionnaire Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures Brochure for Volunteers Contracted Staff training Training materials for volunteers and contractors on PREA Volunteer/Contractor (PREA orientation acknowledgement form) Individuals interviewed/ observations made.
-Interview with NHRJDC PREA Compliance Manager Interview with Contractor Observation on tour Summary Determination Indicator (a) There are limited contractors and volunteers in the past year due to the COVID-19 outbreak.
-Though the agency has individuals on the approved list, only a few contracted nursing staff and a contracted Mental Health professional are actively at the center.
-Contracted medical staff receive the same specialized PREA training as the DPS medical staff and the same general PREA training that all individuals at NHRJDC receive.
-All volunteers are registered in the facility and those who have routine access to the facility are required to undergo an onsite education program on responsibilities and procedures for keeping a safe environment.
+Lenoir Pre-Audit questionnaire Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures Brochure for Volunteers Contracted Staff training (medical, MH, Barber) Volunteer training Training materials for volunteers and contractors on PREA Volunteer/Contractor (PREA orientation acknowledgement form) Individuals interviewed/ observations made.
+Interview with LYDC PREA Compliance Manager Interview with Contractor Observation on tour Summary Determination Indicator (a) There are limited contractors and volunteers in the past year due to the COVID-19 outbreak.
+The facility reports they had 7 contractors and 0 volunteers in the past year who had contact with Juveniles.
+There was one volunteer who was trained in preparation for restart of training as the COVID-19 crisis diminished.
+Though the agency had more individuals on the approved list, only a contracted nursing staff and a contracted Mental Health professionals and a Barber are actively at the center.
+All contractors receive the same general PREA training that all individuals at LYDC receive.
+Volunteers are registered in the facility and those who have routine access to the facility are required to undergo an onsite education program on responsibilities and procedures for keeping a safe environment.
 As part of that program, the individuals are trained on PREA consistent with the agency policy which outlines training expectations to inform them how to support a zero-tolerance culture and knowing when and how to report concerns.
 They are provided a staff directed training class and received a volunteer brochure which address expectations related to PREA.
 The Policy also requires that volunteers are to sign annually that they understand PREA and their obligations.
-Indicator (b) The training as noted in indicator (a) includes three distinct levels of training which address how to report a PREA concern.
+The forms have the individual acknowledge they understand the training and how to report a concern.
+Indicator (b) The training as noted in indicator (a) includes distinct levels of training which address how to report a PREA concern.
 Contracted staff providing direct services to residents undergo full DPS PREA training.
 Individual volunteers who have routine visits (religious staff, educational volunteers. canteen vendors, etc.) get an abbreviated educational program.
-As noted, there are no current volunteers at NHRJDC.
+As noted, there are no current volunteers at LYDC.
 All individuals entering the facility will have access to information on PREA and how to report a concern.
 The Auditor saw postings informing all visitors on PREA, the zero-tolerance stance of NCDPS, and how to report a concern.
-Indicator (c) PREA requires the facility PREA Coordinator to keep track of the training for all contractors or volunteers.
+Indicator (c) PREA requires the facility PREA Compliance Manager to keep track of the training for all contractors or volunteers.
+The policy requires, "At a minimum, all volunteers must review and sign a PREA Acknowledgement Form (OPAvolunteers.
 The policy requires, "At a minimum, all volunteers must review and sign a PREA Acknowledgement Form (OPA-T10) annually.
 The application process will not be complete until the PREA Acknowledgement Form is signed and returned to the center/location.
-Forms shall be maintained at the center/location and be available for examination during the peer review center/location.
 Forms shall be maintained at the center/location and be available for examination during the peer review process or DPS/Division audits individuals to sign for the information they receive."
 The Auditor was provided a sample of the PREA acknowledgment form that new volunteers sign after completing the training course.
-Those one-time volunteers sign in and receive a PREA brochure upon entrance to the NHRJDC facility.
-The Auditor was able to see documentation showing this process in use prior to the pandemic.